serverless/serverless/docs/providers/openwhisk/guide/variables.md

 You can have as many variable references as you want, from any source you want, and each of them can be of different type and different name.

+## Undefined and null Variables
+Variables that resolve to `undefined` will cause an exception to be thrown when deploying or invoking a function locally.
+Variables that resolve to `null` will not.

 ## Migrating serverless.env.yml
 Previously we used the `serverless.env.yml` file to track Serverless Variables.
 It was a completely different system with different concepts.
 To migrate your variables from `serverless.env.yml`, you'll need to decide where you want to store your variables.